-Claims are the real moment of truth for an insurer.
+Claims are the real moment of truth for insurance companies.

 The claims process is critical to customer satisfaction.
 Insurers that make it easy to make a claim by digitising the process make it easy to be a customer.
 Customers will still want to talk to a real person and seek empathy and assurance.
 But they also want the convenience of using digital tools and self-serve options to simplify and speed up the claims process.

-Competition is fierce from InsurTechs that are driven by a customer focus and built for Triple A agility – automation, artificial intelligence and analytics.
-These challengers have been building digital ecosystems and rolling out rapid technology advancements to streamline the claims process to offer customers an effortless digital experience.
+Competition is fierce from InsurTechs that are driven by a customer focus and built for Triple-A agility – automation, artificial intelligence and analytics.
+These challengers have been building digital ecosystems and rolling out rapid technological advancements to streamline the claims process to offer customers an effortless digital experience.
 Insurers that are still heavily reliant on outdated manual processes will be left behind.
-Progressive legacy brands are joining, or building, their own ecosystems to leverage automation, AI and analytics to deliver a superior customer experience, unlock efficiencies and better detect fraud.
+Progressive legacy brands are joining or building, their own ecosystems to leverage automation, AI and analytics to deliver a superior customer experience, unlock efficiencies and better detect fraud.

 Improved customer satisfaction

-To catch up, insurers without a plan will need to map the end-to-end claims journey to leverage technology to digitise key touch-points.
+To catch up, insurers without a plan will need to map the end-to-end claims journey.
+This will allow them to leverage technology to digitise key touch-points.
 Carriers that map these journeys will be able to close any gaps that mass online migration in a Covid-world have exposed.
 They will be able to create a seamless journey that delivers on customer expectations of a quick, efficient claims process.
 Legacy brands without the capability, technology or resources to digitise claims will need to create new partnerships to help them think with a customer-orientated mindset to develop solutions.
 We’re here if you need our help.

 If this has raised a few questions or you would like to explore digitising claims for insurance companies, then please do get in touch.
 Eliga Services has the knowledge, team and experience to support you.